John McGrath (artistic director): Career

-It Gets Better Project

-In 2013 McGrath was interviewed alongside a number of other theatre practitioners in Wales for the It Gets Better Project.
+In 2013 McGrath was interviewed alongside a number of other theatre practitioners in Wales for the, It Gets Better Project.
 The project was set up in response to the suicides of teenagers who were bullied because they were gay or because their peers suspected that they were gay.
 In the video he states, "I knew that I didn't quite fit in with the right way to be a boy...If you can find ways to be strong and to ask for help when you need help, then people are out there to help you. ...
 Don't worry also if you don't fit into the new 'profit pattern' of what it is to be gay, there are places and spaces to be a bit different, even from that."

+In 2015, McGrath was appointed the artistic director and chief executive of Manchester International Festival.

+In September 2022, the whole organisation re-branded as Factory International, though it will continue to present MIF every two years.

+In 2023, it was announced that the building would be called Aviva Studios after insurance company Aviva secured the naming rights for £35 million, making McGrath at the head of one of the UK's biggest cultural corporate sponsorship deals.